chirag167/Blazar-Nucleosynthesis/README.md

 # Blazar-Nucleosynthesis

-Repository for the Blazar Nucleosynthesis project
+Welcome to the repository for the Blazar Nucleosynthesis project.

+Please refer to the `Famiano_model_API.md` file for details about the code structure.